F5Networks/f5-azure-arm-templates/experimental/ha-avset/new_stack/README.md

 Use this section for optional configuration changes after you have deployed the template.

 ### Additional Public IP Addresses - Failover
-This ARM template supports using up to 20 public IP addresses.
+This ARM template supports using up to 20 public IP addresses for the external 'application' NIC to be used for passing traffic to BIG-IP virtual servers.
+Each virtual server should be configured with a destination address matching the private IP address value of the Azure IP configuration receiving traffic for the application.
+In the event the active BIG-IP VE becomes unavailable, the IP configuration(s) are migrated using network failover, seamlessly shifting application traffic to the current active BIG-IP VE (the template now supports [multiple traffic groups](#traffic-group-configuration) which enables active/active deployments).
 When you initially deployed the template, if you chose fewer than 20 public IP addresses and now want to include additional public IP addresses (up to the template-supported limit of 20) and/or if you want to add or remove the user-defined routes (UDRs) to be managed by the BIG-IP, use the following guidance.
-If you want to include more than 20 public IP addresses, see [Adding more than 20 Public IP addresses](#adding-more-than-20-public-ip-addresses-to-the-deployment)
+If you want to include more than 20 public IP addresses, see [Adding more than 20 Public IP addresses](#adding-more-than-20-public-ip-addresses-to-the-deployment).

 #### Adding up to 20 public IP addresses after initially deploying the template
 To add public IP addresses up to the template-supported limit of 20 after you have initially deployed the template, use the Azure Portal to redeploy the template, updating the parameters for the changes you want to make.
 Use the following guidance: